Msgr. Joseph A. Pellegrino

 It means that the charism of Peter lives on in the Catholic Church.
 This leadership is experienced in the teaching of the Holy Father and the teaching authority of the Church.
 It means that we know who we are as Catholics.
 Our beliefs come from the teaching authority of the Church.
 The term we use for this is magisterium.
 We benefit from the charism of Peter, the charism he received at the Roman city of Caesarea Philippi.
 The charism of Peter remains in the Pope and in the magisterium.
 The way we live our lives, our morality, flows from our faith.
 We know that we can’t give lip service to the faith and live as pagans.
 We also know that we are human beings.
 We need the help of God to be His Presence for others.
 The Church provides for us.
 We treasure the gift of the Eucharist as the food we need for the journey of life.
 We treasure the sacrament of reconciliation, confession, where we bring our humanity before the Lord seeking the strength to overcome evil around us and within us.
 Every aspect of our lives revolves around the Lord, including our last days as we receive the sacrament of sick and begin our journey home.

 The Catholic Church is the oldest and largest organized body in the world.
 We have a history.
 Those who hate us often point out negative incidents in our history.
 And it is true, some of our history is dark, as some human beings throughout the centuries behaved more like pagans than Christians.
-But these individuals never acted as true representatives of the Body of Christ on earth.
+But these individuals were not acting as true representatives of the Body of Christ on earth.
 They acted as flawed human beings using their positions of leadership for their own immoral gain.
 They were never really the Church.
 They never took their own commitment to Jesus seriously.
 And they were a minority.
 The vast majority of the people of their time were committed Catholics.
 And there were many saints among them.
 There are many saints among us.
 All of us have been edified by people whom we know will never be canonized but whose lives pointed us to Christ.

 A recent survey claims that there are 1.285 billion Catholics in the world.
 There are over 85 million in North America.
 (I think the majority of them tried to come to Mass here last Easter.)
 To put it simply: there are a lot of us.
 But we are united into one body, the Church, with Christ as our head and with Peter’s successor as our leader here on earth.
 An elderly man, in his last days, once said to me, “I am Catholic, and I love being Catholic.”
 And so do we all.